-To apply for an intermediate driver’s license, visit a Motor License Agent and follow these steps.
+To apply for an intermediate driver’s license in Oklahoma, visit a Motor License Agent and follow these steps.

-You must hold your intermediate license for six months before getting your unrestricted driver’s license.
+You must hold your intermediate license for six months before getting your unrestricted Oklahoma driver’s license.

 If you have completed the GDL program, you will be allowed to simply upgrade to an unrestricted driver’s license on your next visit to the Oklahoma DPS.

 If you’re an adult over the age of 18 looking to gain driving privileges, this is the first step for you.
 You’ll be allowed to skip the Graduated Drivers License program, but you will still be required to complete certain portions, such as the driving exam and written test.

 Your vision will be tested to ensure you have sufficient eyesight to drive safely in Oklahoma.
 You must pass with a visual acuity score of 20/60 in both eyes, or 20/50 or better in one eye.

 The written test is 50 questions and tests your knowledge of driving skills, traffic laws, as well as road signs.
 You must answer at least 40 of these questions correctly, or pass with a score of 80% or higher.
 We recommend you to study using our online practice tests and summarized driver’s manual to make are you know everything you need to ace your test.